mapmeld/mapbyexample/section-1/chapter-2/overpass.md

-OpenStreetMap has an XML API which is worth looking at, but for most queries, there’s a hidden gem called the Overpass API.
+OpenStreetMap has an XML API which is worth looking at, but for most queries, there’s a hidden shortcut called the Overpass API.